 The failure of customer-facing systems can be embarrassing – we’ve all seen the headlines detailing website crashes during periods of unexpectedly high demand, or customer service applications stretched to breaking point following extreme weather conditions.
-However, the connected nature of most organisations means that even the failure of an internal system is likely to impact on the customer experience.
+Of course, the connected nature of most organizations means that even the failure of a seemingly insignificant internal system is likely to impact on the customer experience.

 During exceptionally busy periods, systems do not always perform as expected.
 That’s why stress testing or load testing your JD Edwards E1 system is so important.